What are aggregations?

 }

-By doing so, you generate a weekly sentiment trendline—one that helps you track how public perception of a brand shifts over time.
+In doing so, you generate a weekly sentiment trendline, one that monitors how public perception of a brand shifts over time.

 Sample output:

-This output reveals how sentiment is changing week by week.
-For example, from May 1–7, 142 mentions showed an average sentiment score of 78% positive.
-In the following week, that dropped to 62%, based on 89 mentions.
-This kind of shift could indicate an issue worth investigating—such as a product concern or a change in public messaging.
+This output reveals weekly sentiment shifts.
+For example, from May 1 to 7, 142 mentions showed an average sentiment score of 78% positive.
+In the following week, that declined to 62%, based on 89 mentions.
+This kind of decrease might suggest an issue worth investigating, such as a product concern or altered public messaging.

-Scenario: Identify the most influential authors contributing to tech-related discussions.
+Scenario: surface the most influential authors taking part in tech-related discussions.

 {